mattdesl/promise-cookbook/README.md

 ## async

+There are numerous abstractions built around the error-first callbacks, sometimes called "errbacks."

-One way to solve the problem is with [async](https://github.com/caolan/async) and similar abstractions:
+One way to solve the problem is with the [async](https://github.com/caolan/async) module:

 ```js
 var mapAsync = require('async').map;